Access for all at Charlecote

 Our buggy from the top of the drive is driven by our lovely volunteers and we may not have a driver every day - do phone ahead if you need to know if it's running (01789 470277).
 The buggy is always available on request but you may need to wait a few minutes for a member of staff to pick you up.

-We are grateful to the members of the Coventry National Trust Supporters' Group who have generously funded 5 new wheelchairs for us this year.
+We are grateful to the members of the Coventry National Trust Supporters' Group who have generously funded 5 new wheelchairs for us.
 They are more mobile on our gravel paths and can be self-propelled too.
-Talk to our Visitor Reception staff if you'd like to borrow one for your visit.
+Talk to our Visitor Reception staff if you'd like to borrow one for your visit when you arrive.

-The mown grass paths around the parkland are flat and accessible for chunky-wheeled child's buggies, but may be heavy-going for a wheelchair.
+The mown grass paths around the parkland are flat and accessible for chunky-wheeled child's buggies, but may be heavy-going for a wheelchair depending on recent weather.
 Please ask for advice in Visitor Reception on your way in.

 Most of the rooms which are open to the public are on the ground floor, accessible via the front porch ramp.